 Starring: Matt Damon, Chiwetel Ejiofor, Jeff Daniels, Sean Bean, Kristen Wiig, Jessica Chastain, Michael Pena, Donald Glover

-Some may say that The Martian included too many characters and for that reason, it was difficult to become too invested in anyone on an individual level, especially with the limited character development on display, and I’d tend to agree.
+Some have said that this flick included too many characters and for that reason, it was difficult to become invested in anyone on an individual level, especially with the limited character development on display – and I’d tend to agree.
 You never really felt too much emotion throughout the film, and the filmmakers didn’t really manage to convey the harshness and potentially deadly situation too well.
-With that being said, to the credit of the makers, there were one or two extremely gripping scenes in the closing act, where the seriousness of the mission was better emphasised, but prior to that, there was very little of this.
+With that being said, to the credit of the creators, there were one or two extremely gripping scenes in the closing act, where the seriousness of the mission was better emphasised, but prior to that, there was very little of this.

-Despite the seriousness of the situation, you did often feel that the filmmakers wanted to portray a more upbeat and positive vibe throughout, rather than that of dread and hopelessness, something that was demonstrated by the upbeat soundtrack choice.
+Despite the seriousness of the situation, you did often feel that the filmmakers wanted to portray a more upbeat and positive vibe throughout, rather than that of dread and hopelessness, something that was demonstrated by the upbeat soundtrack choice throughout the film.
 On more than one occasion, disco music was played, and mentioned prominently, in a bid to lift and keep spirits high.

 In terms of the already mentioned casting, it’s fair to say that the filmmakers made sure that this one was stacked with well-known names.
 Matt Damon did a brilliant job in the lead role, especially considering the fact he was alone for the majority of his screen time.
 While a rather diverse support cast included the likes of Jeff Daniels, Chiwetel Ejiofor, Sean Bean and Kristen Wiig, who all portrayed NASA employees rather convincingly, and finally Jessica Chastain and Michael Pena led the crew of astronauts that were originally alongside Matt Damon’s character, Mark Watney.

 One person however, who in my opinion, almost stole the show, was Donald Glover.
-The versatile American had somewhat limited screen time, but managed to produce an outstanding performance as Rich Purnell, a slightly awkward, scientific genius who played a large role in the rescue mission.
+The versatile American had somewhat limited screen time, but managed to produce an outstanding performance as Rich Purnell, a slightly awkward, scientific genius who played a large role in the story.

-Overall, a relatively impressive picture, especially on a cinematography front, but one that didn’t quite take itself as seriously as it maybe should have, and one that also lacked any real form of deep, emotional attachment to its characters and I’d also question whether or not the entire one-hundred and forty-four minute runtime was necessary.
-The Martian is now streaming on Netflix.
+Overall, a steady picture, especially on a cinematography front, but one that didn’t quite take itself as seriously as it maybe should have, and one that also lacked any real form of deep, emotional attachment to its characters.
+I’d also question whether or not the entire one-hundred and forty-four minute runtime was necessary.
+It’s worth noting that The Martian is now streaming on Netflix.